ArduPilot/ardupilot_wiki/common/source/docs/common-camera-gimbal.rst

 down slightly.

-(These are not really 'angle' limits but how much the servo is commanded to move within the limits of the 60° most servos can move.
+(These are not really 'angle' limits but how much the servo is commanded to move within the limits set by the Min/Max parameters set in **Servo Limits**.

-eg If set to -60/+60 the servo will reach -30°/+30° (its limit) when the 'copter reaches -60°/+60°

-If set to -15/+15 the servo will reach -30°/+30° (its limit) when the 'copter reaches -15°/+15°)
+eg. If set to -60/+60 the output will reach Min/Max (its limit) when the 'copter reaches -60°/+60°.
+If set to -15/+15 the servo will reach Min/Max (its limit) when the 'copter reaches -15°/+15°)

-**"Retract Angles"** refer to the position of the gimbal when the mount's mode is "retracted" (i.e. MNT_MODE=0).
+**Retract Angles** refer to the position of the gimbal when the mount's mode is "retracted" (i.e. MNT_MODE=0).
 "Retracted" normally means when the gimbal is pulled into the body of the aircraft which is generally not relevant for multicopters.

-**"Neutral Angles"** refer to the position of the gimbal when the mount is first initialised.
+**Neutral Angles** refer to the position of the gimbal when the mount is first initialised.
 This is normally facing straight forward.

-**"Control Angles"** are parameters to allow control of the gimbal from a ground station perhaps using a joystick.
+**Control Angles** are parameters to allow control of the gimbal from a ground station perhaps using a joystick.
 These values are overwritten by the ground station so there's no point in updating them on the MP screen.